rmtew/incursion-roguelike/README.md

 Recent Changes
 --------------

 Click on the bitbucket Source button, and then click on 'Changelog.txt'.
+This gives a more readable and relevant form of the Bitbucket project's recent activity listing.

 Support the development
 -----------------------